iamkingarsh/Expo-Auth-Starter-Template/README.md

 ## 🚀 How to use

-1. Start by adding your app details, theme colors, and other preferences in the `constants/theme.js` file.
+- Start by adding your app details, theme colors, and other preferences in the `constants/theme.js` file.

-2. Run the following command to create an Expo app with router:

 ##